Donda: Commercial performance

 In Canada, Donda topped the Canadian Albums Chart, and on January 7, 2022, it was certified platinum by Music Canada (MC) for shelving 80,000 album-equivalent units in the country.
 Elsewhere, the album entered atop the ARIA Albums chart in Australia, standing as West's fourth number-one release on the chart.
 This led to him joining 5 Seconds of Summer, Justin Bieber, Keith Urban, Kings of Leon, and Lady Gaga as one of the acts to achieve their fourth number-one album in the 2020s decade.
 The debut increased West's number of chart-topping weeks to five, alongside giving the rapper his ninth top-10 release on the ARIA Albums chart.
 19 of Dondas tracks debuted within the top-50 of the ARIA Singles chart; "Hurricane" charted the highest at number four.
 The entries surpassed Taylor Swift's milestone of 16 debuts in the top-50, as well as the record held by both Post Malone and Michael Jackson for 17 tracks present within this ranking.
-The album also topped the New Zealand Albums chart, and by March 27, 2022, it had been certified platinum by the Recorded Music NZ (RMNZ) for shipments of 15,000 units in New Zealand.
+The album also topped the New Zealand Albums chart, and by April 2, 2026, it had been certified double platinum by the Recorded Music NZ (RMNZ) for shipments of 30,000 units in New Zealand.

 Donda ranked at number one on the midweek album sales chart in the United Kingdom, before debuting at the same position on the UK Albums Chart.
 It gave West his third chart-topper in the UK and stood as his first since Yeezus in 2013.
 The album pushed 19,617 chart sales, 91 percent of which came from 17,921 streaming-equivalent units, while the other nine percent consisted of 1,696 paid downloads.
 In total, Donda accumulated 33.4 million streams in the UK across its 27 tracks.
 Three of the tracks debuted on the UK Singles Chart, with "Hurricane" attaining the highest position of number seven.
 The album entered atop the Irish Albums Chart, standing as West's second number-one album in Ireland and his ninth to reach the top-10.
 West had the three highest new entries on the Irish Singles Chart with the tracks that debuted; "Hurricane" was the most successful, reaching number seven.
 Donda opened at the summit of the French Albums chart, becoming West's first number-one album in France and selling 9,476 copies over a five-day tracking period.
 The album also topped the charts in Austria, Belgium's Flanders and Wallonia regions, the Czech Republic, Denmark, Finland, Iceland, Italy, Lithuania, the Netherlands, Norway, and Sweden.
 On May 3, 2022, it was awarded a platinum certiifcation by IFPI Danmark for shipments of 20,000 units in Denmark.
 Donda peaked within the top five in Germany, Slovakia, Spain, and Switzerland.